bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 I recently got my hands on the shiny new RPi 5 and thought, "Why not turn this setup into a fun experience to share with all of you?"
 So here we are, diving into the setup needed to kickstart your AI projects on the Raspberry Pi.

-## What's on Our To-Do List:
+## What you will learn here:

-- Connect to your RPi using SSH or VNC
+1. Connect to your RPi using SSH or VNC
-- Install Docker
+2. Install Docker
-- Install VSCode and relevant extensions
+3. Install VSCode and relevant extensions
-- Connect to GitHub with SSH
+4. Connect to GitHub with SSH

-## Connect to your RPi using SSH or VNC
+## 1. Connect to your RPi using SSH or VNC

 ### Make Your RPi Discoverable[^footnote]
 + Head to RPi Configuration > Interfaces
 + Turn on the switches for ssh and vnc

-### Setup RealVNC in RPi
+### 1.1.
+Setup RealVNC in RPi
 If your RPi is headless (doesn't have a physical montitor), this will allow you to connect from another device.[^fn-nth-2], [^fn-nth-3]
 ```bash
 sudo apt install realvnc-vnc-server